PiotrMachowski/Home-Assistant-custom-components-Custom-Templates/README.md

     - nl
 ```

+A list of available language tags is available [here](https://github.com/home-assistant/core/blob/master/homeassistant/generated/languages.py), a list of desriptions of language tags is available [here](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

-Section `preload_translations` should contain a list of languages you want to use with `ct_state_translated` function.
+Section `preload_translations` should contain a list of languages you want to use with translations-related functions.

 ## Installation